 Telematics systems also facilitate the exchange of information between a central location and individual fleet vehicles.
 There are applications that can monitor employee driving behavior by tracking how fast an employee drives and making sure drivers aren’t taking unauthorized breaks.
 These applications can also help businesses analyze travel data to better streamline their transportation processes.

 Additionally, commercial vehicle fleets are required to automate their RODS (Record of Duty Status) reports which includes driving time, idling time, mileage, driving behavior etc. In 2017, the Federal Motor Carrier Safety Administration mandated that commercial vehicle carriers and their drivers begin using telematics enabled IoT devices to collect RODS data.

 Millions of commercial long-haul service trucks in the U.S. now use an IoT device connected to their vehicles to collect and report data.

 The federal government is in the process of rolling out telematics technology in more than 200,000 U.S. government vehicles.

-This March, IoT and telematics business Geotab announced that it has been awarded the largest single-source telematics contract to date by GSA Fleet, a division of GSA, which provides centralized procurement for U.S. federal agencies.
+Early in 2019, IoT and telematics business Geotab announced it had been awarded the largest single-source telematics contract to date by GSA Fleet, a division of GSA, which provides centralized procurement for U.S. federal agencies.

 Recurring Billing for Telematics & IoT